Towards a Minimal Stabilizer ZX-calculus: A Simplified Stabilizer -calculus

 The \ZX-calculus is not just a notation: it comes with a set of rewrite rules that allow equalities to be derived entirely graphically.
 We are considering the stabilizer \ZX-calculus here because it is the fragment with the smallest complete set of rewrite rules. \emph{Complete} here means that any equality that can be derived using matrices can also be derived graphically using that set of rewrite rules \cite{backens_zx-calculus_2013,backens_making_2015}.

-We introduce a new, simpler, set of rules for the stabilizer \ZX-calculus (Figure \ref{figure1}) which consist in 9 axioms, plus the `only topology matters' axiom described below.
-The set of axioms of Figure \ref{figure1} is significantly simpler and more compact than the previous versions of the stabilizer ZX-calculus.
-However we prove in the next section that the set of axioms is complete.
-In section \ref{necessity} we prove that most of these axioms are necessary in the sense that they cannot be derived using the other axioms of the language.

-In addition to those explicit rules there is also a meta-rule: \emph{`only the topology matters'} \cite{coecke_interacting_2011}, which means that two diagrams represent the same matrix whenever one can be transformed into the other by moving components around without changing their connections.
-E.g.
+In addition to those explicit rewrite rules there is also a meta-rule: \emph{`only connectivity matters'} (previously stated as `only topology matters') \cite[Section~2.2.1]{coecke_interacting_2011}, which means that two diagrams represent the same matrix whenever one diagram can be transformed into the other by moving components around without changing their connections.
+To formalise this, we first define a labelled graph associated with any \ZX-diagram.

-This rule combines properties of the underlying category with symmetry properties of the diagram components: namely the fact that spiders are symmetric under interchange of any two legs, and that diagram components are invariant under (partial) transpose.
-The latter is graphically denoted by bending inputs into outputs, or conversely.